sahmed1o/Driver-Assist-Machine-Learning-With-RCNN-Mask/README.md

 <hr>

-## Getting started with the Jupyter Notebook file (if you don't have it installed):
+## Getting Started with the Jupyter Notebook File (if you don't have it installed):

 <strong> General Install through pip: </strong>
 >  pip install jupyterlab